Truelove Dog Harness With Front Clip And Top Lead Fastening Clip - TLH5651

 Each harness is fitted with reflective strips on the main body and straps, so your dog can be seen easily when car headlights or street lights are directed towards it.

-Remember, we also have matching double ended leads for owners that want to attach a clip to both a front and top clip and you can find them on this page You are better to choose a lead that matches the size of your harness.
+Remember, we also have matching double ended leads for owners that want to attach a clip to both a front and top clip.
+You are better to choose a lead that matches the size of your harness.
 This is because the larger leads are slightly wider than the smaller leads and will have bigger fastening clips - a large lead does not look quite right on a small harness.

 So if you buy a xs or small harness, it is better to buy a small lead to match it.
 If you order a medium harness, you can also purchase a medium double ended lead.
 And as you have probably guessed a large lead would look better on a large or x large harness.